-Reform of the Small Claims Practices Act can enhance access to justice in Manitoba in two ways.
-First, an increase in the monetary limit means that more people are able to have their disputes resolved in a more cost effective and expeditious forum as opposed to the more onerous procedural steps and stricter rules of evidence at the Court of Queen's Bench.
+procedure and stricter rules of evidence at the Court of Queen's Bench.
 Second, more claims being directed to Small Claims Court will help to relieve the burden on the Court of Queen's Bench and free up judicial resources.

-This Consultation Report forms part of a larger project entitled Access to Courts and Court Processes, which focuses on specific legislative amendments designed to promote the efficient administration of justice in Manitoba.
-In 2012, the Manitoba Law Reform Commission published an Issue Paper on Access to Justice, which was intended to contribute to the ongoing discussion about access to justice.10 This project is considered the Commission's next step in addressing the ongoing access to justice problem in Manitoba.
+This report forms part of a larger project entitled Access to Courts and Court Processes, which focuses on specific legislative amendments designed to promote the efficient administration of justice in Manitoba.
+In 2012, the Manitoba Law Reform Commission published an Issue Paper on Access to Justice,6 which was intended to contribute to the ongoing discussion about access to justice.
+This project is considered the Commission's next step in addressing the ongoing access to justice problem in Manitoba.